REPEATER ETTIQUETTE & OPERATING PROCEDURES

 with your callsign.

-required for control or identification purposes, extraneous audible content
+when required for control or identification purposes, extraneous audible

 transmission.
 This includes DTMF tones, your background TV or music on the car